 As a Program of PPSC, Petaluma Bounty’s mission is healthy food for everyone through collaboration, education, and promoting self-reliance.
 We seek to foster a thriving local food system while improving low-income families’ access to sustainably grown, local food.

-To download a copy of our latest annual report, please click here.
+To download a copy of our 2020 annual report, please click here.

 For more information on our unique approach, please click here.